Natural Environment Research Council demand management process

 Our screening process to meet NERC's demand management requirements is as follows:

-If you want to pitch on 6 April 2018 contact Nick Cook in Research and Innovation Services (RIS) by 2 April 2018.
+If you want to pitch contact Anne Priest in Research and Innovation Services.

 Potential applicants are invited to pitch their ideas to the panel, peers and RIS in a 10 minute pitch focused on: